St Helen's Basilica: History

 The parish was dedicated to St Helen, and this was also the titular saint of the church built in the 18th century and still existing today.
-The church is also famous for its large bell, installed around 1932.
+The church is also famous for housing Malta's largest church bell, installed around 1932.

 On 5 December 1630 Pope Urban VIII established the collegiate chapter of church through the papal bull Sacri Apostolatus Ministerio.
 The present church was built in the centre of the Birkirkara on a much larger scale then the previous 3 churches that stood on the site.
 The cornerstone of the present church was laid on 27 April 1727 by Bishop Gaspare Gori-Mancini.
 A medal of St Helen and the names of the then Pope and bishop were also buried with the cornerstone.
 The church was blessed by Bishop Paul Alphéran de Bussan on 19 April 1771.
 The church was then consecrated by Bishop Vincenzo Labini on 20 October 1782.
 The church was elevated to the dignity of a Minor Basilica on 18 January 1950 by Pope Pius XII.